justintv/Twitch-API/Password-Credentials-Grant.md

 This authorization flow allows clients that cannot use a browser to get an access token for Twitch users.
 Your application can present a username and password prompt to the user, but should not store a user's credentials any longer than is necessary to retrieve an access token.

 Due to the sensitive nature of handling user passwords, this type of authorization flow is only permitted on a case-by-case basis.
-If you think your application is a good candidate, contact us directly.
+If you think your application is a good candidate, please contact us directly.

 ## Usage